Busch Gardens Camps Frequently Asked QuestionsExpand All

 What type of food is served during the program?

 Busch Gardens provides all lunches throughout the course of the program with foods ranging from burgers to spaghetti.
 For our camps that include a sleepover, pizza is delivered in the evening and breakfast is continental style and includes juice, milk, cold cereals, bagels, yogurt, and fresh fruit.

 Busch Gardens provides all meals throughout the course of the program.
 Breakfast is continental style and includes juice, milk, cold cereals, bagels, yogurt, and fresh fruit.
 Most other meals are eaten at the park restaurants, with foods ranging from burgers to spaghetti to fajitas, and pizza is delivered one evening.

 You may send non-perishable, individually sealed snacks such as cookies, crackers and granola bars.
 Counselors collect and store all food items upon arrival.
 To avoid attracting pests into the living areas of the dorm, campers may not store or eat foods in the bunk or locker room areas.
 Refrigerators are not available for personal food items unless you are providing special dietary needs for your child that need refrigeration.

 NOTE: Some available food products may contain or have been processed in proximity to peanut and/or other allergenic ingredients.
-Please specify any dietary preferences, allergies and/or restrictions on the Health History Form, and elaborate on the possible reaction if consumed.
+Please specify any dietary preferences, allergies and/or restrictions on the Health History Form on your CampDoc.com profile, and elaborate on the possible reaction if consumed.
 While camps can accommodate a simple vegetarian diet, please provide non-perishable supplements for more complex dietary needs.